MaximeCordeil/ImAxes/README.md

 <img src="https://user-images.githubusercontent.com/11532065/36769170-bf0b159c-1c96-11e8-824a-6d20df94ea6d.jpg" width="40%">

-2. Name your metadata file (e.g. datasetname-metadata
+2. Name your metadata file (e.g. datasetname-metadata)
 3. Click on the file
 4. In the inspector specify the numbers of bins in the *Size* field (it corresponds to the number of dimensions in your dataset)
-5. Populate each *Element i* (i: 0 -> nbDimensions-1) bin with the desired bin size
+5. Populate each *Element i* (i: 0 -> nbDimensions-1) bin with the desired bin size for the dimension

 ### Run ImAxes in the Unity editor
-Once you have attached a clean CSV/TSV file to the SceneManage (and optionnally a metadata file), you can run ImAxes in the editor by simply clicking the play button.
+Once you have attached a clean CSV/TSV file to the SceneManager (and optionnally a metadata file), you can run ImAxes in the editor by simply clicking the play button.

 ### Building and launching ImAxes
 You can build and launch the HTCVive or the OculusTouch scene.
 Make sure you have attached the dataset file in the SceneManager gameobject.